If you’re planning for a day hike and wondering what you might need, don’t sweat, I got your back.

 Remember when you are high up in the mountains, the sun can beat down on you, even in the winter – however, the wind can make you feel cold.

 It’s a good idea to check these conditions before you pack.
-A cap or hat and sunscreen can be invaluable on a hot day while a windy day without buff and a windbreaker can ruin your entire day and force you to turn around.
+A cap or hat and sunscreen can be invaluable when hiking on a hot day while a windy day without buff and a windbreaker can ruin your entire day and force you to turn around.

 Make sure you have the right footwear

 Having the right footwear is so important and can’t be stressed enough.
 For some hikes, you’ll be fine with a good pair of sneakers, but for others you’ll need good hiking boots for ankle support.

 If you hike on muddy ground or there is a chance for rain, you need waterproof shoes, while hiking in rivers, you’ll need river hiking shoes that let in and drain the water quickly.